duckysmacky/databoxer/README.md

 Databoxer is cross-platform and is supported on all major platforms (Windows, Linux and macOS)

 > [!NOTE]
-> The current version provides all the main features of the project fully implemented, but with time many of the will be
+> The latest release of Databoxer has all the core features fully implemented, but it is still considered to be a
-> expanded upon and many new ones will be added.
-Since the project is still in development, many already existing features
+> **beta** version.
+Many of those features are still being expanded upon and many new ones will be added.
+Consider all
-> might and will change.
-Consider all version under `1.0.0` to be prone to many interface, functionality and API changes.
+> versions under `1.0.0` to be prone to many interface, functionality and API changes.

 ### With Cargo